TripCreighton/EasyWebsiteCopier/README.md

 ###Updates:
 1.0.0 First Release

-1.0.1 Updated some useless code
+1.0.1 Removed some useless code
 ###Planned Updates
 Check if the user is online, and let them know, then shut the program down.